noteflow-ai/wp-bedrock/readme.txt

    * Select your preferred AI model
    * Save settings

+= Using the Shortcode =

+Add the chatbot to any post or page using the shortcode:

+[bedrock_chat]

+Optional parameters:
+* height: Set the chat window height (default: 500px)
+* width: Set the chat window width (default: 100%)

+Example:
+[bedrock_chat height="600px" width="800px"]

+= Using the Widget =

+1. Go to Appearance > Widgets
+2. Find the "AI Chat Widget" in the available widgets list
+3. Drag it to your desired widget area
+4. Configure the widget title and height
+5. Save the widget settings

 == Frequently Asked Questions ==

 = Do I need an AWS account? =